-In fact, it was the number one topic that people in my Facebook group, The Agency Profit Engine, said they want to learn more about in order to grow their online business.
+In fact, it was the number one topic that people in my Facebook group, The Business Profit Engine, said they want to learn more about in order to grow their online business.

 And I think that’s a really smart thing to prioritize.

 Your list is the lifeblood of your business.

 Yes, that’s a lot of pressure to put on one thing, but it really is that important.